The Employment Law & HR Summit: Tri-State Region

 • Training, Culture & Compliance in a Regulated Workplace

-• Wrongful Termination & Whistleblower Risk Under NY Law
+• Wrongful Termination & Whistleblower Risk in the Tri-State Region

 • AI, Automation & Bias: Managing Legal Risk in Hiring and Performance Decisions